amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 I purchased this Concise Model 300, new, straight from the Concise [online store](https://www.sliderule.tokyo/products/detail.php?product_id=8), several years ago.
 The quality of this new slide rule seems lower than the older ones I have seen, back in the day.

 #### Dempster (US)

-Dempster were a boutique American manufacturer of top-quality circular slide rules.
-They were founded by [John Dempster](http://oughtred.org/jos/Davis_DempsterRotaRule.pdf), a Berkeley graduate mechanical engineer.
-Dempster began manufacturing the RotaRule in 1928 in the basement of his home in Berkeley, California.

 ***Dempster RotaRule Model AA***—The Dempster RotaRule is undoubtedly the most desirable log-log duplex engineering circular rule.
 It was designed and manufactured by an engineer for use in engineering.
 The phrase "engineering circular rule" is an oxymoron, given that circular slide rules were a favourite of businessmen and most engineers disliked circular rules.
 But the Dempster RotaRule is a different kind of circular rule.
 In addition to the usual assortment of scales, it has the scales that engineers need: the trigonometric scales, the four $LL_n$ scales, and the Pythagorean $\sqrt{x^2 + y^2}$ scale.
 At about 13 cm in diameter, this slide rule is about the same size as the simplex FC 8/10.
 But unlike the FC 8/10's 25-cm circular scale, the RotaRule has a 127-cm spiral $C$ and $D$ scales plus a 254-cm quadruple-cycle $LL$ scale.
 And it even has a surveyor's $Stadia$ scale and a financier's $Monthly\ Interest$ scale, making it suitable to both technical and business uses.
 Because the outer portion of the disc (analogue of straight rule's frame) is fixed and the inner portion (analogue of straight rule's slide) rotates, the RotaRule needs only one cursor.
 And this cursor is well made to the point of being over engineered: it has a sturdy frame equipped with a friction lock, and its central hub has hole to plant a small, brass-framed magnifier that comes with the device.